Tuesday April 30, 2024

 On my way back toward the waterfront, I also stopped at a local fish market to check out the morning catch.
 Portugal’s long coastline means it has a big fishing and seafood culture.
 Much like Galicia to my north, I was likely to see fish on the menu del dia in every town I stopped in.

 Near the 19 km mark for the day, I encountered another notable sight, with a tall obelisk towering beside the beach.
 The boardwalk encircled the memorial marking the spot where King Pedro IV and 7,500 troops disembarked on the beach in July 1832 before heading into Porto and ending the absolutist regime.
-The monument wouldn’t be completed until 30 years later, but that only meant it had been standing there withstanding the ocean elements beating against it since roughly the time of the American Civil War!

 I was now more than halfway through my day, and mostly kept my head down as the rain pelted me for the next few hours of walking on the wooden boardwalk.
-Occasionally the weather would break, teasing me as if the sun might come out, but it remained hidden as I trod north kilometer after kilometer.
+Occasionally, the weather would break, teasing me as if the sun might come out, but it remained hidden as I trod north, kilometer after kilometer.

 Wrapping up the day

 The meal wasn’t exactly British-style fish and chips, even though the ingredients were essentially the same.
 The cod wasn’t de-boned — something I only discovered after putting a large bite into my mouth and having to discreetly spit the entire thing out into my napkin before I choked.
-I know this dish is a local speciality, but it wasn’t really my thing.
+I know this dish is a local specialty, but it wasn’t really my thing.
 Maybe I should have asked for some tartar sauce.

 Once I found my lodging for the evening, I kicked off my trail runners, and I felt good about the day.
 I’d survived hours upon hours of the rain and a pretty long day of walking.
 Tomorrow would bring more adverse weather, but it didn’t seem to faze my outlook in the least.
 I was just happy to be back on the Camino and looking forward to what the next stage would bring!